tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 sure how the two semantics compare, they think their semantics is likely to be less expressive than the co-inductive semantics.
-That is, there may exist terms that would succeed in the system of Kiel that Thiemann would fail once translated in the system of Castagna et al.
+That is, there may exist terms that would succeed in the system of Kiel that Thiemann would fail once translated in the system of Castagna et al. This is why we prefer to remain prudent on the comparison.

 Concerning [10], the paper originally cited in our submission, it adds polymorphism compared to Castagna and Lanvin, but at the expense of restrictions